froger-me/wp-packages-update-server/integration/docs/packages.md

 ```

 **Description**
-Filter the parameters used to handle the request made by a client plugin or theme to the plugin's API.
+Filter the parameters used to handle the request made by a client plugin, theme, or generic package to the plugin's API.
 Fired during client update API request.

 **Parameters**